 | OS | Windows 11 | |

-Kingston Datatraveler Exodia Speed Test: How We Test It?
+Kingston Datatraveler Exodia Review Speed Test: How We Test It?

 We tested Kingston Exodia 32GB with CrystalDiskMark disk benchmarks software.
 Used latest 8.0.4 version.
 All tests are done 5 times with 1GB test file (default values).